-- > Recognize competent person requirements. - List the four types of soil and give examples. - Evaluate soil testing methods. - > Outline safety procedures in excavation and trenching. - Identify components of an excavation safety plan. - > State inspection requirements for excavation and how often performed. - > Compare three types of excavation protective systems. - > List potential hazards of excavation and trenching.
+- > Recognize competent person requirements. - List the four types of soil and give examples. - Evaluate soil testing methods. - > Outline safety procedures in excavation and trenching. - Identify components of an excavation safety plan. - > State inspection requirements for excavation and how often performed.

-- Analyze the purpose of PPE. - > Examine items to be checked before work is performed in a confined space. - > Define "confined space" and "permit required confined space" - Memorize safety rules for confined space entries. - Compare the dangers of flammable, irritant, toxic, and asphyxiating atmospheres. - > Differentiate between oxygen displacement and oxygen deprivation. - Describe the four factors that influence the interchange of heat between people and their environment. - Explain LOTO. - > Identify risks associated with noise and vibration in confined spaces. - > Name mechanical hazards of confined spaces. - > Evaluate carbon monoxide and its relationship to confined spaces. - > Describe the importance of safety principles. - > Describe the importance of proper protective systems and review. - > Describe the importance of atmospheric monitoring and respiratory protection. - > Understand various confined space and excavation definitions. - Understand various hazard identification procedures. - > Describe the importance of safety standards.
+- Compare three types of excavation protective systems. - List potential hazards of excavation and trenching. - > Analyze the purpose of PPE. - > Examine items to be checked before work is performed in a confined space. - > Define "confined space" and "permit required confined space" - Memorize safety rules for confined space entries. - Compare the dangers of flammable, irritant, toxic, and asphyxiating atmospheres. - > Differentiate between oxygen displacement and oxygen deprivation. - Describe the four factors that influence the interchange of heat between people and their environment. - Explain LOTO. - > Identify risks associated with noise and vibration in confined spaces. - > Name mechanical hazards of confined spaces. - > Evaluate carbon monoxide and its relationship to confined spaces.

-6. Understand and describe various scenarios found in the sewer system and understand possible corrective measures.
-80 Minutes
+6. The student will be able to understand and describe various scenarios found in the sewer system and possible corrective measures.
+150 Minutes

-- > Explain the difficulties with grease and steps to prevent problems. - > Describe the importance of inspection and maintenance. - Analyze the problems caused by roots and grass inside sewers, types of pipes that are affected, and how to control growth. - > Define corrective maintenance. - Evaluate the importance of routine preventative O&M activities and who shall perform them. - > Analyze a system's minimum annual goal requirements. - List four types of activities CCTV contractors can perform. - Summarize the NPDES program. - Describe problems caused by mining coal and preventative measures that can be taken. - > Compare conventional and non-conventional pollutants and give examples. - Define "toxic pollutants." - > Explain the benefits of CCTV inspections. - > Describe the importance of trench safety principles. - Understand various protective systems. - > Describe various soil classification techniques and soil review. - Understand advanced confined space application and safety competency 29 CFR 1926.650 Subpart F.
+- > Explain the difficulties with grease and steps to prevent problems. - > Describe the importance of inspection and maintenance. - Analyze the problems caused by roots and grass inside sewers, types of pipes that are affected, and how to control growth. - > Define corrective maintenance. - Evaluate the importance of routine preventative O&M activities and who shall perform them. - > Analyze a system's minimum annual goal requirements. - List four types of activities CCTV contractors can perform. - Summarize the NPDES program. - Describe problems caused by mining coal and preventative measures that can be taken. - > Compare conventional and non-conventional pollutants and give examples. - Define "toxic pollutants." - > Explain the benefits of CCTV inspections.